Paper 1 Question 5: SPaG (AQA GCSE English Language) : Revision Note

 Question 5 awards up to 16 marks for accurate spelling, punctuation and grammar or, as it is called in the mark scheme, technical accuracy.
-This means that you are awarded marks for using punctuation and grammar correctly, as well as for spelling words accurately.
-However, to gain the most marks in this question, you are also required to use punctuation and grammar deliberately for effect.
+To gain the most marks in this question, you are also required to use punctuation and grammar deliberately for effect.

-There are six strands which make up the 16 marks for technical accuracy.
-Below we will explore each of these strands.
+There are five strands which make up the 16 marks for technical accuracy.
+Below we will explore each of these strands below:

 Sentence demarcation